mmmangooo/Milestone-Project2/README.md

   to work around this issue, I decided to opt out of this functionality altogether in favor of being able to focus on implementing other functions and design and finish this project on time.

+* Links in navigation bar in not collapsed mode (full screen) became uncklickable at some point during development.
+Tried finding the error by comparing the navbar code with previously commited code, while the navbar links worked.
+Also compared code to bootstrap documentation and didn't find the issue.
+After some help from tutor support, the issue was found to be the nav logo container overflowing the navbar links.
+This was solved by setting a fixed width to the nav logo container.

+''